hpcugent/vsc_user_docs/mkdocs/docs/HPC/jupyter.md

 $ module load JupyterNotebook/7.2.0-GCCcore-13.2.0
 $ module load SciPy-bundle/2023.11-gfbf-2023b
 ```
-This throws no errors, since this module uses the same toolchain as the notebook
+This throws no errors, since this module uses a toolchain that is compatible with the toolchain used by the notebook

-If we use a different SciPy module that uses an incompatible toolchain, we will get errors when trying to load it.
+If we use a different SciPy module that uses an incompatible toolchain, we will get a module load conflict when trying to load it (For more info on these errors, see [here](troubleshooting.md#module-conflicts)).

 ```shell
 $ module load JupyterNotebook/7.2.0-GCCcore-13.2.0